Ethereum-Anywhere/eaminer/docs/API_DOCUMENTATION.md

 }
 ```

 Some of the arguments here expressed have been set for compatibility with other miners so their values are not set.
-For instance, nsfminer **does not** support dual (ETH/DCR) mining.
+For instance, eaminer **does not** support dual (ETH/DCR) mining.

 ### miner_restart

-With this method you instruct nsfminer to _restart_ mining.
+With this method you instruct eaminer to _restart_ mining.
 Restarting means:

 * Stop actual mining work
 * Unload generated DAG files